fbpx

 Egg began its journey ten years ago when it set about making life easier for people to get the most out of the sun and solar power.
 The company designs and installs solar panels for homes, but it also provides home charging options for EV owners.

 It all sounds very easy as you land on the Egg page.
-Simply sign up to the Egg EV charger plan online, request a socket-only charger or one with a cable attached, and Egg asks where you want to install it.
+Sign up to the Egg EV charger plan online, request a charging point with or without a cable, and Egg asks where you want to install it.
 Pick an install date, up to a year in advance, and they take care of the rest.

-The site explains in full how the app works, all about the repair or replace guarantee, the way in which equipment is installed and offers a way to spread the cost of the charger over three years.
+The site explains in full how the app works, all about the repair or replace guarantee, and the way in which equipment is installed.
+Other chargers are also available at different prices.

 Myenergi*